 Introduction to the Next Generation Science Standards

 This workshop will provide an overview of the NGSS, including background and context of the Standards and how they relate to previous national science standards, such as the National Science Education Standards and Benchmarks for Science Literacy.
-Workshop content will draw from a variety of National Science Foundation-supported curriculum to emphasize and support CPS instructional shifts in science.
-These shifts include a focus on teaching disciplinary core ideas that reflect real world interconnections; integrating science and engineering practices, and crosscutting concepts in all grades, while maintaining continence, coherence, and continuity.
-Teachers will use hands on techniques to examine the architecture of the standards, the use of disciplinary core ideas, practices of science and engineering, and cross-cutting concepts.
+Workshop content will draw from a variety of National Science Foundation-supported curriculum to focus on instructional shifts in science including, a focus on teaching disciplinary core ideas that reflect real world interconnections; integrating science and engineering practices, and crosscutting concepts in all grades, while maintaining continence, coherence, and continuity.
+Teachers will use hands on techniques to examine the architecture of the standards, the use of disciplinary core ideas, practices of science and engineering, and crosscutting concepts.

 - Learn about the NGSS and how they relate to previous national science standards efforts